 Schedule an import to be added in a future invocation of this class by updating the context to include the module and optionally obj to be imported as well as optionally alias to alias the imported module or obj to.
 When subclassing from CodemodCommand, this will be performed for you after your transform finishes executing.
-If you are subclassing from a Codemod instead, you will need to call the transform_module() method on the module under module or obj you are requesting to import already exists as an import on the current module at the time of executing transform_module() on an instance of AddImportsVisitor, this will perform no action in order to avoid adding duplicate imports.
+If you are subclassing from a Codemod instead, you will need to call the transform_module() method on the module under modification with an instance of this class after performing your transform.
+Note that if the particular module or obj you are requesting to import already exists as an import on the current module at the time of executing transform_module() on an instance of AddImportsVisitor, this will perform no action in order to avoid adding duplicate imports.